 The Occupational Therapy Assistant secretary is located in Building 34 Second Floor North Side.
 Phone: (619) 644-7304.
 The OTA Office, the Program Director and classrooms/laboratory are located in Building 34 Second Floor North Side.
 To reach the OTA Director dial (619) 644-7304 and the Fieldwork Coordinator at (619) 644-7307.
 To request an instructor’s extension or voice mail number dial (619) 644-7000.

-SECTION V – FIELDWORK INFORMATION
+SECTION V – FIELDWORK – CLINICAL - EXPERIENTIAL INFORMATION

 FIELDWORK, LEVEL I AND II DESCRIPTIONS

-Level I Fieldwork (OTA 111, 141 and 221): Experience enriches classroom and laboratory learning through directed observation and participation in selected aspects of the occupational therapy process.
+OTA 111, 141 and 221: Experience enriches classroom and laboratory learning through directed observation and participation in selected aspects of the occupational therapy process.
 A variety of clinical occupational therapy settings are introduced through experiential learning, including onsite visits for structured observation.
 Settings are equipped to provide application of principles learned in the academic program and appropriate to the learning needs of the student.
 These experiences mirror the specific practice areas being taught in the classroom during that semester.
 Papers and projects are assigned in the classroom during this fieldwork.
 Evaluation of student performance is included.
 Documentation of clinical observations and verbal reporting to peers is emphasized.
 Qualified personnel for supervised Level I Fieldwork include, but are not limited to; OT practitioners, psychologists, physician assistants, teachers, social workers, nurses, and physical therapists.
 Level I fieldwork experiences are each required to be completed with a passing grade.

-Level II Fieldwork (OTA 240 and 241) consists of 20-weeks of advanced Fieldwork Level II Experience under the direct supervision of a credentialed occupational therapist or a credentialed occupational therapy assistant with the student assisting in all phases of practice.
+OTA 240 and 241 consists of 20-weeks of advanced Fieldwork Level II Experience under the direct supervision of a credentialed occupational therapist or a credentialed occupational therapy assistant with the student assisting in all phases of practice.
 Level II fieldwork must be successfully completed for the student to be eligible to sit for the national OTA certification examination.
 Level II fieldwork is scheduled during the Spring Semester of the second year and involves full-time on-the-job training.
 All OTA and GE courses must be successfully completed before a student can begin the Level II experience.
 Level I fieldwork experience hours will not be counted toward any part of level II fieldwork.
 Areas of practice available for fieldwork placement include: physical dysfunction, mental health, pediatrics, geriatrics, rehabilitation, community based programming and developmental disabilities.
 Settings for placement might include traditional and/or emerging practice areas.
 The Fieldwork Level II placement is a collaborative process between student and fieldwork coordinator.
 The process of fieldwork placement begins before or during the Fall Semester when students discuss initial plans and placement goals with the Fieldwork Coordinator.
 All fieldwork must be completed within 18 months of the academic preparation (core OTA courses).

 The rigorous schedule of level II fieldwork requires a full time commitment of up to 40 hours a week during the semester in which it occurs.
 Students with jobs will need to plan early to accommodate the daytime level II fieldwork schedule.
 Please have multiple backup plans set for child care, transportation, pet issues, family issues, home issues, et cetera, prior to level II fieldwork.

-Part-time fieldwork II is not available.
+Part-time OTA 240 or OTA 241 is not available.

 Students who are placed in emerging practice areas will require at least 8 hours/week of on-site supervision by an OT practitioner.
 The fieldwork coordinator works collaboratively with the site to develop documentation for the provision of OT services (i.e. individual progress notes, group notes, treatment plans, portfolios, journal writing).